wendyb8188/sep11-freedom-project/entries/entry03.md

 During this entire process, I faced challenges like shown above, some of them were easy to solve while others took more time and patience.
 Despite the challenges I faced, I came to the solutions and learned from them.
 I think that this game is my favorite so far, [here](https://replit.com/@wendyb8188/heart-cloud-sky?v=1) is the final product!

 ### Engineering Design Process
+At the moment, I feel like I'm in two stages, "Research the problem" and "Create a prototype" as I am still learning about Kaboom by creating a mini-game through research on [YouTube](https://www.youtube.com/).

 ### Skills

-### Next Steps: What you plan on learning next about your tool; be specific!
+I believe that I've worked on "How to learn" and "Debugging" skills.
+As I followed a tutorial and used some of my own ideas, I *learned* about kaboom.
+During the process of learning, I faced challenges in which I had to *debug* the problems to make my mini-game work the way I wanted to.

+### Next Steps
-I feel more confident in my tool, and hope to learn how to make
+I feel more confident in my tool, and hope to learn how to make more mini-games in the future.
+I'm thinking about creating a ping-pong game or maybe a shooting game and want to figure out how to create sound.

 [Previous](entry02.md) | [Next](entry04.md)